SI Study Groups

 The SI model provided by UASP supports a range of small to large lecture courses by providing weekly out-of-class review sessions in smaller group settings to allow for discussion and collaborative study among students.
 Active participation with the material in a group setting enables students to build a framework and make more of a connection to the course content.
 As the SI Leader facilitates active learning and discussion about the material, students can ask questions and establish their own links to the subject matter.
 In addition, SI Leaders encourage student interaction as a way to develop an academic support network.

-In collaboration with faculty, UASP hires SI Leaders who are current ASU students and who have previously completed the course and earned a grade of 3.5 or better.
-SI leaders must submit an application and a faculty recommendation, complete an interview process, and participate in 10 hours of training prior to the start of their employment.
-SI Leaders must also have an ASU cumulative grade point average (GPA) of 3.0 or better.
+In collaboration with faculty, UASP hires SI Leaders who have previously completed the course, earned a grade of B- (2.77) or better, and are current ASU students.
+SI leaders must submit an application, complete an interview process, and participate in 10 hours of training prior to the start of their employment.
+SI Leaders must also be in academic good standing for the university.
 SI Leaders are supervised and evaluated by a full-time SI Coordinator in UASP who also provides ongoing training and development throughout each semester.

 SI is a great way for students to get together with peers from class to discuss concepts, compare notes and share strategies.
 These structured study sessions are led by SI leaders – students who have successfully completed the class.
 SI Leaders attend all class sessions to keep up with course content and facilitate three or more study sessions each week.

 Sessions are free to all ASU students.
-To attend an SI session, please search available courses, days, times and locations.
+To attend an SI session, please check the SI schedule for available courses, days, times and links.

 Sessions are free to all ASU students.

 Learn more about how you can partner with UASP to offer SI support for your course.
-View our white paper on SI.
+View our information document on SI.